 - Where applicable, the legitimate interests upon which the Company is justifying its collection and processing of the personal data;

 - Where the personal data is not obtained directly from the data subject, the categories of personal data collected and processed;

 - Where the personal data is to be transferred to one or more third parties, details of those parties;

-- Where the personal data is to be transferred to a third party that is located outside of the European Economic Area (the “EEA”), details of that transfer, including but not limited to the safeguards in place (see Part 28 of this Policy for further details);
+- Where the personal data is to be transferred to a third party that is located outside of the European Economic Area (the “EEA”), details of that transfer, including but not limited to the safeguards in place;

 - Details of data retention;

-- Details of the data subject’s rights under the GDPR;
+- Details of the data subject’s rights under UK GDPR;

 - Details of the data subject’s right to withdraw their consent to the Company’s processing of their personal data at any time;